 #9.
 Relax in a Hot Tub or Infinity Pool with a Caldera View

-One of the best parts about staying in Oia is the chance to unwind in a hot tub or infinity pool overlooking the sea.
-Many hotels offer private jacuzzis or plunge pools in your room, while others will have a shared infinity pools for all hotel guests.
+Many hotels offer private jacuzzis or plunge pools in your room, while others will have a shared infinity pool for all hotel guests.
 And some have both!

 Having this option is one of the best ways to enjoy the scenery without having to deal with the crowds!
 Our room at Kaleidoscope Cave Houses had a private jacuzzi on the balcony, and it ended up being one of our favorite parts of the trip.

 Although it was a little hot during the daytime, lounging in the evening with a glass of wine while looking out at the ocean and whitewashed buildings was such a dream!!!
-Truly the perfect way to wind down after a long day of walking and exploring.

 If I were to return, I’d definitely try to book a room with a plunge pool or infinity pool instead, just because you’d get more use out of it during the day!
+I am eyeing the rooms at Maregio Suites for our next trip!

-Just make sure to book early—caldera-view rooms sell out fast, especially in peak season.
 If you’re trying to decide whether it’s worth the extra money, my vote is yes.
 It’s not something you get to experience every day, and it really makes your time in Santorini feel extra special!

+P.S.
 You can read more about the different hotel options in my guide on Where to Stay in Santorini!

 #10.
 Shop for Unique Souvenirs